-Pros of Leasing
+Pros of Leasing a Car

-- No worry about depreciation – As soon as you drive off the lot in a new car, it takes a dive in value.
+- No worry about depreciation: As soon as you drive off the lot in a new car, it takes a dive in value.
 With a lease, you don’t have to worry about the loss of value due to regular wear and tear.

-Cons of Leasing
+Cons of Leasing a Car

-- Paying interest – A car loan typically charges an interest rate based on your credit and current market conditions.
+- Paying interest: A car loan typically charges an interest rate based on your credit and current market conditions.
 While you might not see this directly with a lease, you’ll instead see a “money factor,” which is the interest rate you pay over the period you lease the car.

-- You don’t own the car – While paying on a loan, you still possess some level of ownership of your car alongside the financial institution, and at the end of the loan, you officially own it.
+- You don’t own the car: While paying a loan, you still possess some level of ownership of your car alongside the financial institution, and at the end of the loan, you officially own it.
 At the end of a lease, however, you will have spent a good amount of money and don’t have anything to show for it other than the option to buy the car at a discount.

 What Leasing Means for Car Insurance